Researchers: Virus surge a ‘raging forest fire’ in Arkansas

 Gov. Asa Hutchinson earlier this month began holding town halls around the state aimed at addressing people who have so far resisted getting vaccinated, and he planned more of the forums next week.

-The state’s virus’ hospitalizations on Tuesday increased by 28 to 815, with 313 in intensive care and 131 on ventilators.
+The state’s virus hospitalizations on Tuesday increased by 28 to 815, with 313 in intensive care and 131 on ventilators.
 UAMS Chancellor Dr. Cam Patterson said the increases are straining hospital resources.

 “Our staffing is really stretched thin at this point,” Patterson said.
 “It’s not a matter of finding beds, it’s a matter of finding people to take care of patients, whether they’re COVID-19 positive or not.”